We’re now in the 21 days before the general election.

-During these 21 days, campaigns for candidates on the general election ballot may not accept more than $5,000 from any donor, even the candidate (except for the state committee of a major or minor political party, which may give more).
-Registered political committees may not accept more than that either, except for committees to support or oppose a ballot measure.
+During these 21 days, campaigns for candidates on the general election ballot may not accept more than $5,000 from any donor, even the candidate (An exception: the state committee of a major or minor political party may give more).
+Registered political committees may not accept more than that either — except for committees that support or oppose a ballot measure.

 Political donors may have to report too.
 If a political committee, lobbyist, or lobbyist employer donates $1,000 or more total during these 21 days to a candidate on the general election ballot or to a political committee, the contributor should submit a last minute contribution report within 24 hours.

 On the electronic form, take note of the Received and Made buttons in the first section of the form.
 If you got the contribution, click “Received.”
 If you gave the contribution, click “Made.”

 If you report giving or receiving a contribution with an LMC report, you still have to report the contribution on your regular PDC reporting forms — the same as you would report a contribution or expenditure during the rest of the year.